daniellino/quotes/README.md

 * Chrome - Testing platform

-* GULP - Issues and all.
+* GULP - Workflow control.

-* GIT - version control.
+* GIT - Version control.

-* github - repository.
+* github - Repository.

 ## Learnings

 * WP REST API
-* Using jquery to fetch and inject data to wordpress.
+* Using JQuery to fetch and inject data to wordpress.
 * Localizing a Script and using nonce (hash code) for user authentication.
-* getting json data by adding a request to the end of a url (/wp-json/wp/v2/posts).
+* Getting json data by adding a request to the end of a url (/wp-json/wp/v2/posts).
-* filtering fetched json data by adding parameters to the endpoint(?categories=1&categories=3).
+* Filtering fetched json data by adding parameters to the endpoint(?categories=1&categories=3).